Failure To Comply With A Consent Order – What Happens?

 Before reporting a failure to comply with a consent order, it’s a good idea to send a formal warning letter/email to the former spouse, informing them of the nature of the breach of the order and giving them a reasonable chance to explain and rectify the matter.

-If the formal letter is ignored or no resolution can be achieved, the next step will be to inform the court that the consent order has been breached and to ask them to take enforcement action.
+If the formal letter is ignored or no resolution can be achieved, the next step will be to inform the court that the consent order has been breached and ask them to take enforcement action.

 What happens after you inform the court that the consent order has been breached?

-The court will assess whether a breach of the consent order was justifiable.
 Unless it finds that it was justified, and therefore not enforceable (see circumstances below), it will seek to enforce the consent order.

 Enforcement can be done by using a variety of means, depending on the nature of the breach, including for example: